hbedle-subsurface/seismic_ml_assessment/README.md

 The tool is designed to be useful regardless of what software you are using.
 The AASPI notes are bonus context for students and practitioners already working within the AASPI environment.

-More information about AASPI and its software tools: [aaspi.ou.edu](https://www.ou.edu/mcee/labs/aaspi)
+More information about AASPI and its software tools (and if you want to try it!): [aaspi.ou.edu](https://www.ou.edu/mcee/labs/aaspi)

 ---